choria-legacy/marionette-collective/website/reference/plugins/application.md

 ## Overview
-The Marionette Collective 1.1.1 and newer supports a single executable - called mc - and have a plugin type called application that lets you create applications for this single executable.
+The Marionette Collective 1.1.1 and newer supports a single executable - called mco - and have a plugin type called application that lets you create applications for this single executable.

 In the past we tended to write small standalone scripts to interact with